dscobol/Cobol-Code/README.md

 There are three main areas:

-    gnuCobol: These are programs that were written to use the gnuCobol compiler.
+    GnuCOBOL: These are programs that were written to use the GnuCOBOL compiler.

     Mainframe: These are programs that were written to use the IBM Enterprise COBOL compiler.